 You’ll deliver your baby in a labor and delivery or birthing room or go to an operating room if you are having a c-section.
 Throughout your labor, our team of experts will be monitoring you and your baby.
 Our experienced OB nurses will help make sure your experience follows your wishes as much as possible.
 Be sure to talk with your doctor to create a birth plan in advance.

-Learn more about delivery methods and what you can expect during labor and delivery.
+Learn more about our delivery methods and what you can expect during labor and delivery at Banner Health.

 There are many reasons women have a c-section during childbirth.
-Learn more about how to prepare for a c-section, what to expect and any risks associate with the procedure.
+Learn more about how to prepare for a c-section, what to expect and any risks associated with the procedure.

 Many women want natural childbirth as part of their birth plan.
 Learn more about what to expect, tools and techniques you can use and recovery after natural childbirth.